Amber Valley: History

 The new district was named Amber Valley, after the River Amber.
 Amber Valley was granted borough status in 1989, allowing the chair of the council to take the title of mayor.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028.
+Its area will be split between two new unitary authorities, one for Derbyshire North and another for Derbyshire South, including Derby.

 Governance

 Amber Valley Borough Council provides district-level services.
 County-level services are provided by Derbyshire County Council.
 Most of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 Labour won a majority on the council at the 2023 election, taking control from the Conservatives.
+Following a number of by-elections and changes of allegiance, the party lost its majority in December 2025, since when the council has been under no overall control.
+Labour remains the largest party on the council and runs it as a minority administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: